 - Vertebral manipulation

 In many instances, some combination of these therapies will lead to considerable relief for patients.
 However, in some cases, patients may not respond to conservative treatment and surgery is prescribed.
 In this case, it is reasonable to determine the least invasive efficacious surgical treatment possible.
 Please investigate the minimally invasive procedures performed at Laser Spine Institute, which offers efficacious procedures with shorter recovery period and lower risk of complications when compared with traditional open spine surgery of all types.
-Contact us today for a complimentary review of your MRI or CT scan, and to receive more information.
+Contact us today for your MRI or CT scan review, and to receive more information.